carloocchiena/django_boilerplate/issues_wip.md

 fare un repo singolo per l'app social e per le altre app! modificare psw constraints per social scorrere dentro ogni file per vedere che sia pulito

+Django is like pasta carbonara:
+You can make an inedible mess
+or you can make a decent meal with relatively little effort.
+It depends on how carefully you follow the instructions :)